tanyasanjuan/pands-project/README.md

 - Display the names of each species
 - Display the first five and last five rows of the dataset.
 - Get the number of  data for each species.
+- Display the mean, std, min, max and median for each feature.
 - Import matplotlib
 - Histogram of each characteristic.

+## 🔧 Tools & Technologies
+◽ Python ◽ Git ◽ Github ◽ Jupyter ◽ Numpy ◽ Seaborn ◽ Matplotlib ◽ Scikit-learn

+## 💐 Conclussions

+## 📚 Research and References
+◽ Throughout the project, research and external resources have been cited.

+◽ These references can be found in the code comments or in links from reliable sources, such as:

+- Python Docs
+- W3Schools
+- UC Irvine Machine Learning Repository
+- Wikipedia
+- Geeksforgeeks
+- Scikit-learn documentation
+- Pandas documentation
+- Matplotlib documentation
+- Numpy documentation
+- Interactivechaos
+- Chat GPT

+## 👨‍🏫 Course Information
+◽ Professor: Andrew Beatty.

+◽ Module: Programming and Scripting

+◽ Atlantic Tecnhological University

+👨‍🎓 Author
+◽ Student: Tanya San Juan.